jan-dolejsi/vscode-pddl-samples/README.md

 This domain demonstrates the problem file templating and a programatic generation of scalability test suite.

 Run the `generate_tests.py` script and refresh the _Test Explorer_.
 You will see a list of _Scalability tests_ for your planner.
-Run the suite to see how your planner struggles (or not :-]).
-See how the _.json_ files are concise to capture the test cases.
+Run the suite to see how your planner struggles (or does not :-]).
+See how the _.json_ files are concise to capture the test case definitions.
 Check the logic in the _problem.pddl_ template.